NR4A2

 Key Role

-NR4A2 plays a key role in the development of the brain.
+The NR4A2 gene plays a key role in the development of the brain.
 This gene is particularly important in brain cells that help control movement, emotion, and memory.

 Symptoms

-NR4A2-related syndrome can have moderate to severe effects on the development of communication skills, social skills, and learning skills.
-Because the NR4A2 gene is important in the development of the brain, many people who have NR4A2-related syndrome have:
+Because the NR4A2 gene is important in brain development and function, many people who have NR4A2-related syndrome have:

 • Intellectual disability